wilfredarin/Learn-MongoDB-With-Examples/mongoose-documentation.md

 This comprehensive guide to Mongoose in Node.js covers key concepts for building a full-featured application with MongoDB.
 We’ve explored **One-to-One, One-to-Many, and Many-to-Many** relationships, as well as Mongoose features such as **validation**, **setters/getters**, **virtuals**, **instance methods**, **static methods**, **pre/post hooks**, and more.

-By understanding and applying these concepts, you will be able to build efficient and well-structured applications that take full advantage of MongoDB's flexibility and M
+By understanding and applying these concepts, you will be able to build efficient and well-structured applications that take full advantage of MongoDB's flexibility and Mongoose's powerful features.

-ongoose's powerful features.